mhmdrizki2212/WINGS-Group-Trade-Marketing-Performance-Analysis/README.md

   - Promotion and digital campaign performance data including sales impact, CTR, and conversion metrics.

 This analysis project was conducted to help the Trade Marketing team evaluate sales performance, measure marketing effectiveness, and identify opportunities for business growth through data-driven insights.

+## Business Problem

+The Trade Marketing team at WINGS Group manages various business activities, including sales performance monitoring, product distribution, outlet management, promotional activities, and digital marketing campaigns.

+As the business grows, the company generates a large amount of data from different sources.
+However, these data sources have not been fully utilized to provide a comprehensive view of business performance and support strategic decision-making.

+The Trade Marketing team faces several challenges:

+  - Limited visibility into overall sales performance across different products, outlets, and channels.
+  - Difficulty identifying which SKUs and outlets contribute the most to revenue growth.
+  - Limited insights into underperforming products and outlets that require improvement strategies.
+  - Challenges in measuring whether promotional activities generate meaningful sales impact.
+  - Lack of understanding regarding how digital campaign performance contributes to customer engagement and sales outcomes.

+Therefore, WINGS Group requires a data-driven analysis to evaluate Trade Marketing performance, identify key sales drivers, measure marketing effectiveness, and discover opportunities to improve future business strategies.